Beate Schmittmann, Dean

 A student may earn two degrees in the Liberal Arts and Sciences curriculum with two appropriate majors and at least 30 additional credits.
 Any degree offered by this college may be earned together with a degree and a major in any other college of the university.
 For the requirements for two degrees, see Two Bachelor’s Degrees in the Degree Planning section of the catalog.

-A list of minors offered by the college of Liberal Arts and Sciences can be found on the University Minors page.
+More information and a list of minors offered by the college of Liberal Arts and Sciences can be found on the University Minors page.

 Bachelor of Music Curriculum